Portugal’s Golden Visa programme has become hugely popular among non-EU citizens looking to invest in Portuguese property.

 Q2: WHO can apply for it?

-An individual must be a citizen of a third-party country to apply for a golden visa, which means Portuguese, EU and EEE nationals are not eligible to apply.
+An individual must be a citizen of a third-party country to apply for a golden visa, which means Portuguese and EU nationals are not eligible to apply.

 Since launching in 2012, the scheme has mainly attracted high-net worth individuals, highly-skilled professionals and retirees.